Jack11709/cheeseboard-api/README.md

 ## Features

 - Authentication with BCrypt
-- Login redirects to previously viewed page
+- Login redirects to previously viewed page (see `controllers/sessions.js`)
 - Users can add and favourite cheeses
 - Users can only modify data they have added themselves
 - User profile page shows user added cheeses and favourite cheeses